GIScience/gis-training-resource-center/content/Modul_8/en_qgis_modul_8_ex1.md

     ```{figure} /fig/en_3.34_m8ex1_popflood.png
     ---
-    width: 400px
+    width: 600px
     name:
     align: center
     ---
     ```

 Now we have teached our goal of generating a dataset displaying flood affected population.
 In the context of real world application in the humanitarian sector or the visualisation of data for people/institutions not familiar with GIS, it can be sensible to aggregate rasterdata on the level of administrative units.

-We will do this with our produced dataset on the admin 2 level  (districts) in Pakistan.
+5. We will achieve this with our produced dataset on the admin 2 level  (districts) in Pakistan by calculating the total population affected by floods per district.

     1. Open the tool `Zonal Statistics` from your Processing Toolbox Panel.

--> Noch Rastercalculator Beispielaufgaben machen:
-    - Addition
-    - Maske
-    - If When SZATEMENT Z.B POP > X UND DEM < 500

-Präsention
-    - Worlpop erklären
-    - Erhebungsmethoden
-    - Unsicherheiten von Worldpop, können von zensus abweichen
-    - Unterschiedliche Formate
-    - Beispieledaten rein:
-        - Worldopo
-        - DEM
-        - Landuse
-        - Risk Map
+    2. As "Input Layer" choose the layer "Pakistan_admin2" with the polygons of administrative districts.
+    3. As "Raster Layer" choose "Pop_floodextent".
+    4. Defining a prefix for your output column is optinal but can be helpful for finding the caculatedb values in large attribute tables.
+Choose "pop_" as "Output column prefix".
+    5. Below "Statistics to calculate" click on the **THREE_DOTS** to acess the different options of statistical operations available for calculating polygon values based on your raster.
+        - Which statistical operation woud suit the task of calculating flood affected population per district?

+    Solution:
+    "Sum" is the appropriate method, as we want the total population count per district that results from the additions of the values of all cells with affected population per district.

+    6. Name your layer "Floodaffected_pop_admin2", save it to your "output" folder and click `Run`.

+     ```{figure} /fig/en_3.34_m8ex1_zonalstat.png
+    ---
+    width: 600px
+    name:
+    align: center
+    ---
+    ```

+6. Now you can refresh your skills learned in the trainings about vector data fort the visualisation of your output layer:
+    1. Perform a visualisation of the values in the newly generated field "pop_sum" with graduated classification and the colour palette "Reds"
+    2. Choose an appropriate mode of classification, that fits the nature of the displayed data.
+    3. Enable labels with the district names (colum "xxxx")
+        - Which districts display the most population affected by the floods?

+ Your output layer should look something like this

+     ```{figure} /fig/en_3.34_m8ex1_popflood_districts.png
+    ---
+    width: 600px
+    name:
+    align: center
+    ---
+    ```

+As we now have a rough idea which in which districts large populations where affected by floods we want to explore if precipitation data of 2023 shows similar patterns as heavy rainfall is a major predisposing factor for the occurence riverine floods: Are the districts experiencing flooding also experiencing the most rainfall?

+5. We will achieve this with our produced dataset on the admin 2 level  (districts) in Pakistan by calculating the total population affected by floods per district.

+    1. Again open `Zonal Statistics`.
+    2. As "Input Layer" again choose "Pakistan_admin2".
+The "Rasterlayer this time is "Pakistan_precip_2023".
+    3. Choose the prefix "precip_".
+    5. Which statistical method suits the task if you want to compare precipitation across districts in the context of flooding?
+Choose a method.
+    6. Name your layer "Precip_admin2", save it to your "output" folder and click `Run`.
+    7. Visualize the resuts by implementing a graduated classification of your new column in the attribute table "precip_mean"

+Your result should look somehing like this:

+     ```{figure} /fig/en_3.34_m8ex1_precip_districts.png
+    ---
+    width: 600px
+    name:
+    align: center
+    ---
+    ```

+7. Compare your Layer "Precip_admin2" with "Floodaffected_pop_admin2" and the flooded areas ("Pakistan_floodextent_2023).
+Would precipitation data be a good paramter for the forecasting of floodexosure in the year 2023?
+Also have a look at the layer "Pakistan_indusbasin_streams" as well as your DEM and try to explain the observed patterns of the spatial distribution of flooded areas and precipitation.